Leody Taveras Player Props: Rangers vs. White Sox

-Leody Taveras, with a slugging percentage of .350 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the Chicago White Sox, with Jesse Scholtens on the hill, August 1 at 8:05 PM ET.
+On Wednesday, Leody Taveras (hitting .179 in his past 10 games) and the Texas Rangers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 8:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Padres.
+He had a hitless showing in his previous game (0-for-3) against the White Sox.

 Leody Taveras Game Info & Props vs. the White Sox